SouravInsights/callstack-rn-book/docs/distilled/chapter-01.distilled.md

 - Memoization reduces work but increases memory pressure

 ### New Architecture Considerations
-- Fabric (new renderer) improves performance but same principles apply
+- Fabric reduces some rendering overhead, but does not eliminate JS thread bottlenecks or poor state management
 - State management patterns remain valid regardless of architecture

 ## Atomic State Pattern